rapid-lang/rapid/LRM/README.md

 #### Identifiers

 Identifiers could be primitive types, lists, dictionaries, objects, JSON objects, functions, classes, or errors.
-Identifiers can be modified, and reused throughout a program.
+Identifiers can be modified, and reused once per scope.

 For example, in the following example, the variable `a` changes value three times.

 ```
 class a {} // `a` is a class
-func a() {} // `a` is a function, the class no longer exists.
-int a = 5 // `a` is an int, the function no longer exists.
+func add(int a, int b) { // `a` is an int
+    return a + b // the class `a` does not exist in this scope.
+}
+string a = "" // invalid RAPID, cannot rename variables within the same scope.
 ```

 Identifiers are tied to the scope that they are declared in.
 The following example prints `3`, then `5`, then `3`: